Home inspections can be intimidating, but they don’t have to be.

 What parts of my home will be inspected?

-A licensed home inspector will examine all visible and accessible areas of your home and property.
+A licensed home inspector from our Dallas or Frisco office will examine all visible and accessible areas of your home and property.
 This normally includes major components including:

 - Foundation, grading, drainage, and guttering